Become a Certified In-House Counsel – Canada

 One smart investment.
 Endless possibilities.

-Upon completion, you will join an exclusive group of Canadian lawyers with the designation of Certified In-House Counsel – Canada (CIC.C).
+Upon completion of this program, you will join an exclusive group of Canadian lawyers with the designation of Certified In-House Counsel – Canada (CIC.C).

 - Contribute to your organization’s strategic planning and success

-- Understand business financials and the bottom-line impact of executive decisions
+- Understand business financial statements and the bottom-line impact of executive decisions

 - Enhance your legal advice with strategic business insight